samuelmelke/MR-fingerprinting-simulator/README.md

 ### Recon_image.m
 This function employs Jeff Fessler's NUFFT (Non-Uniform Fast Fourier Transform) toolbox to reconstruct the sampled data.
 ### dict_true
-This function generates MRF dictionary with pseudo-random TRs and flip angles for a given T1, T2 and off resonance values of tissues.
+This function generates MRF dictionary with pseudo-random TRs and flip angles for a given T1, T2, and off-resonance values of tissues.
 Customized from: https://github.com/mgolbabaee/CoverBLIP

 ### fast_matching.m